 Did you know that the pesto in your pasta and sandwiches served at Food Service locations on campus is prepared in-house using basil grown on the island of Montreal?

-Concordia Food Services commits to integrate sustainability into their operations through the following avenues:
+Concordia Food Services commits to sustainability throughout their operations by:

 For more information on Concordia Food Services’ commitment to sustainability, visit their Sustainable eating webpage.